5 Best Fuel Cards for Small Businesses in 2026

 That being said, it doesn’t provide many additional perks and you can’t pay for parking or tolls.
 The Edenred Essentials card is a great alternative if you’re looking for a complete business card that will allow you to pay for business expenses beyond gas.

 But bear in mind there are lots of fees with this option and the rebates are less generous.
-In other words, only choose Edenred Essentials if the convenience of superior data crunching is worth the price tag.
+In other words, only choose Edenred Essentials if the benefits of superior data crunching are worth the price tag.

 To understand your exact business needs, we recommend using our free comparison tool.
 Answer a few questions and we’ll match you with the fuel card providers that best meet your needs.
 They’ll then be in touch with tailored, obligation-free quotes so you can compare and save.